Virginian Railway Passenger Station (Roanoke, Virginia): History

 Standing at the division point between the New River Division and the Norfolk Division of the Virginian Railway, construction commenced on the Virginian Station in September 1909 and was complete by early 1910.
-Measuring 162 ft long by 32 ft wide, the station consists of a pair of one-story buildings, connected by a covered overhang and features a tile roof, a blond brick facade and terrazzo floors.
+Measuring 162 ft long by 32 ft wide, the station consists of a pair of one-story buildings, connected by a covered overhang and features a tile roof, a blond brick façade and terrazzo floors.

-Overshadowed by the larger Norfolk & Western Railway, this would serve passengers traveling between West Virginia and Norfolk through 1956 when passenger service was discontinued.
-By 1959, Virginian would merge with Norfolk & Western, and the former station would be leased out and subsequently operated as a feed and seed store.
+While overshadowed by the larger Norfolk & Western Railway, the Virginian station would serve passengers traveling between West Virginia and Norfolk through 1956 when passenger service was discontinued.
+By 1959, Virginian would merge with Norfolk & Western, and the former station would be leased out and subsequently operate as a feed and seed store.

 By the late 1990s, the station was threatened with demolition to make way for an expansion of the Carilion bio-tech campus resulting in its placement on the Roanoke Valley Preservation Foundation's 2000 list of Most Endangered Sites.
-Operating as the Depot Country Store, on January 29, 2001, the former station suffered severe damage as a result of a fire.
+While operating as the Depot Country Store, on January 29, 2001, the former station suffered severe damage as a result of a fire.
 Despite the extensive damage, the station was cited for both its unique design and contribution to the railroad industry in Roanoke, and has been listed on the Virginia Landmarks Register since April 2003 and the National Register of Historic Places since June 2003.

-After the heyday of train travel in the 1920s, by the 1940s the Roanoke station served four passenger trains daily, two east and two west-bound.
-Railroad passenger traffic nationwide declined after World War II as the traveling public turned to airlines and automobiles.
-Passenger service through Roanoke on the Virginian ended in 1956.

-The Virginian was merged into the Norfolk and Western in 1959.
-The station tragically burned on January 29, 2001 and was substantially destroyed.